Shadow-Soft/icinga2/doc/21-development.md

 Icinga provides the build scripts inside the Git repository.

-Open a new Powershell and navigate into the cloned Git repository.
+Open a new Administrative Powershell and navigate into the cloned Git repository.
 Set specific environment variables and run the build scripts.

 ```